argp/bap/README.md

 BAP: Binary Analysis Platform
 =============================

-This is a fork from the BAP version 0.8 release that appeared at:
+This is a fork of the BAP version 0.8 release that appeared at:

 https://github.com/0day1day/bap/